minenwerfer/savitri/README.md

 =======

 > An idiot admires complexity, a genius admires simplicity.
 A physicist tries
-> to make it simples, for an idiot anything the more complicate it is the more
+> to make it simple, for an idiot anything the more complicate it is the more
 > he will admire it. — Terry A. Davis

 Our philosophy is that most complexity is dumb, and computing is more efficient